anux-cyberboy/codeaashu/README.md

 > I design attraction that put wow factor in every business/person.

-> I build dominant software/products through obsession and creative creation that will brutally dominate in so many unfair and fucking ways.
+> I build dominant software/products through obsession and creative creation.

 > I sell urgency that creates a market to buy water in the middle of the sea.

-> I'm on a mission for the last 4 years to build my own ecosystem of every product or software that I need or use.
-Till now, I have built 50+ production-grade SaaS across every layer of the internet (Web2 ▪︎ Web3 ▪︎ AI) - 32 delivered to clients, the rest are personal.
+I'm on a mission for the last 4 years to build my own ecosystem of every product or software that I need or use.
+Till now, I have built 50+ production-grade SaaS across every layer of the internet (Web2 ▪︎ Web3 ▪︎ AI) that will brutally dominate in so many unfair and fucking ways.
+(32 delivered to clients, the rest are personal.)

 ---